crowdin/mobile-sdk-ios/README.md

 To run the example project, first clone the repo and run `pod install` from the Example directory.
 All functionality described in this [article](Documentation/TestApplication.md).

 ## Contribution
-We are happy to accept contributions to the Crowdin Android SDK.
+We are happy to accept contributions to the Crowdin iOS SDK.
 To contribute please do the following:
 1. Fork the repository on GitHub.
 2. Decide which code you want to submit.
 A submission should be a set of changes that addresses one issue in the issue tracker.
 Please file one change per issue, and address one issue per change.
 If you want to make a change that doesn't have a corresponding issue in the issue tracker, please file a new ticket!
 3. Ensure that your code adheres to standard conventions, as used in the rest of the library.